Leading Teacher Design

 Born and raised in Florence, Niccolò Sbaraglia is an economist specialized in statistics and a production manager dedicated to luxury accessories with a niche in product communication strategy.
 Following 8 years in New York City, founding two companies T-project showroom and PLUMA - ITALIA, Sbaraglia returned to Florence after accepting a teaching role at Polimoda for the Craft to Business course and working as a trend forecaster of leather jackets for LGM Kering group.
 While managing PLUMA - ITALIA, Niccolò became Leading Teacher of Business and Communications at Polimoda, teaching both Undergraduate and Master courses with a focus on production, craftsmanship, and statistics.
 Niccolò believes in the power of art and fashion to open the dialogue on all cultures of the world.

-Polimoda Master Coordinator and Resident Lecturer in Sociology of the Imaginary, Silvia Tolaro has a conceptual and interdisciplinary approach to cultural and countercultural fashion phenomena.
+Polimoda Fashion Design Coordinator and Resident Lecturer in Sociology of the Imaginary, Silvia Tolaro has a conceptual and interdisciplinary approach to cultural and countercultural fashion phenomena.
 With her international experience in Trend forecasting, Tolaro provides consultancy for emerging designers and specializes in cross-cultural analysis while addressing new paths of social behaviour.
 Combining her in-depth research and educational background in Fashion Management, she works with the creative and learning process, mentoring the next generation and shaping a socially conscious and human centric approach to fashion education and the industry.

 Designer & Art Director, Undergraduate in Fashion Art Direction mentor